2 License Management

 all_proxy environment variable is defined (these are read and used by the license manager when available).

-If you do need to specify a proxy server explicitly you can do so using the
+If you do need to specify a proxy server explicitly you can do so by entering them on the Proxy tab.
+They will be saved and used for all subsequent attempts to contact the activation server.

 Proxy settings can include a host-name, port, and username/password if necessary.
 The following are all valid proxy configurations: